rajatpathak/TenderMatchXLS/replit.md

 - **Admin**: Full access to all features including team management
 - **Manager**: Can assign tenders and review submissions, assign tenders to bidders
 - **Bidder**: Can update workflow status on assigned tenders, can self-assign (claim) unassigned eligible tenders

+## Status/Stage Update Authorization
+- **Presentations**: Admin, Manager, or the assigned team member can update the presentation status
+- **Clarifications**: Admin, Manager, or the assigned team member can update the clarification stage and submit clarifications

 ## Tender Assignment Flow
 - Managers/Admins can assign eligible tenders to any bidder via the "Assign" button on tender cards